Southern California: Northern boundary

 Subsequently, southern Californians dissatisfied with inequitable taxes and land laws attempted several times in the 1850s to achieve a separate statehood or territorial status separate from northern California.
 The only successful proposal, the Pico Act of 1859, was passed by the California State Legislature and signed by State Governor John B. Weller.
 It was approved overwhelmingly by nearly 75 percent of southern California voters to form the proposed Territory of Colorado.
 The Pico Act bisected California starting at a latitude of six standard parallels south of the Mount Diablo meridian, then ducking southward around part of the Central Valley before cutting northeast to the California border.
 Six standard parallels is 144 miles south of Mount Diablo—which corresponds to the current northern border of San Luis Obispo County, at the latitude 35°45'N. The proposal was sent to Washington, D.C., with a strong advocate in Senator Milton Latham.
 However, the secession crisis following the election of Abraham Lincoln in 1860 and the subsequent American Civil War led to the proposal never coming to a vote.

 In 1900, the Los Angeles Times defined Southern California as including "the seven counties of Los Angeles, San Bernardino, Orange, Riverside, San Diego, Ventura, and Santa Barbara."
 This definition left out San Luis Obispo and Kern counties.
+(At this time, Imperial County was part of San Diego County, not becoming its own county until three years later, in 1903.)

 Southern California was the name of a proposed new state which failed to get on the 2018 California ballot.
 The ballot measure proposed splitting the existing state into three parts.

 In December 2020, during the COVID-19 pandemic, the state government led by Governor Gavin Newsom divided the state into five regions for the purpose of issuing stay-at-home orders.
 The Southern California region consisted of the following counties: Imperial, Inyo, Los Angeles, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, and Ventura.
 However, Kern County was grouped with other counties of the San Joaquin Valley, California's central agricultural valley.